 And this is only one future – it can constantly evolve.
 It’s not fixed – and more than you are.
 As you grow, so your expression of your inspiring future for your relationship changes.
 Allow it to do so – remember it’s your creation!

 Your inspiring future for your relationship journey isn’t limited to written expression – it could be a vision-board.
 The visual representation of a collage goes beyond words by using imagery.
-I have recommended both methods to women I’ve worked with – dependent on their Top Five Gallup Strengths.
-I’m always amazed by what they create.
-They’re amazed at the clarity they get from engaging in the exercise – and you can get the benefits too.
+Having recommended a written list and collaging to women I’ve coached, I’m *always* amazed by what they create.

 - Set aside time to do the wedding anniversary exercise.
 Write down whatever you create.
-(I recommend completing Covey’s funeral exercise for your wider life anyway, but for findaniceman.com, I’m focusing on the area of relationships).
+(I recommend completing Covey’s funeral exercise for your wider life anyway, but for Good Man Plan, focus on the area of relationships).